 It’s known that ASD® works nationwide, but what about internationally?
 Our network of over 12,000 AASDIs allows us to work from coast to coast, and when our clients need us to, beyond.
 We are a full-service technology provider with no limits and no borders, and we’re ready to go where you need us too.
-Today we’ll walk you through ASD’s international project experience and share some of what we’ve learned over the years.
+Today we’ll walk you through some of ASD’s international projects and share some of what we’ve learned over the years.

-Our international work began many years ago with one of our clients, K&L Gates.
+Our international experience dates back many years ago with one of our clients, K&L Gates.
 After a successful 50 site wireless rollout across the US, they asked if we could work globally.

 Since ASD® prides itself on being the go-to technology resource for our customers, and we didn’t want borders to stop us from helping.
 We took to expanding our AASDI network and getting the correct policies and procedures in place to handle their international work.

 Workplace technology projects run a similar course of action regardless of where you are in the world, be it Curacao or Kalamazoo.
 But certain nuances require extra attention to detail.
 Some of the factors that complicate things include: